zeriaxdev/zeriaxdev/README.md

 <h1 align="center">Hi 👋, I'm zeriax</h1>
-<h3 align="center">I'm a passionate developer and student from Finland.
+<h3 align="center">I'm a passionate developer and a student from Finland.
 I like imagining things and try my best to improve my skills.</h3>

 ## 🙈 About me